grace-notes/website/contents/topics/armageddon.md

 we have just seen, He is faithful and true.
 He is faithful to His promises and true to fulfill His warnings of judgment.

-NOTES:

-[1] This exposition of ‘Daniel’s Seventieth Week’ is based on the scholarship of Pastor Robert Thieme, Jr., Clarence Larkin and E.W.
+[^1]: This exposition of ‘Daniel’s Seventieth Week’ is based on the scholarship of Pastor Robert Thieme, Jr., Clarence Larkin and E.W.
 Bullinger.

-[2] E. W. Bullinger  Commentary on Revelation
+[^2]: E. W. Bullinger  Commentary on Revelation

-[3] Pastor Robert Thieme, Jr.  Revelation; from notes
+[^3]: Pastor Robert Thieme, Jr.  Revelation; from notes

-[4] This exposition is extracted from the scholarship of E.W.
+[^4]: This exposition is extracted from the scholarship of E.W.
 Bullinger, Clarence Larkin, and Pastor Robert Thieme, Jr.  From notes, handwritten, undated

-[5] Pastor Robert Thieme, Jr..
+[^5]: Pastor Robert Thieme, Jr..
 Revelation; from notes taken in 1970’s, undated.

-[6] Pastor Robert Thieme, Jr..
+[^6]: Pastor Robert Thieme, Jr..

-[7] Pastor Robert Thieme, Jr.  Revelation; from undated notes.
+[^7]: Pastor Robert Thieme, Jr.  Revelation; from undated notes.

-[8] E.W.
+[^8]: E.W.
 Bullinger, Commentary on Revelation; page 597.